Hydrology & Hydrodynamics Research

 UW CEE hosts several centers, funded by industry and government.
 The centers headquarter research on specific themes and act as hubs connecting faculty and students with resources to support research, education and outreach activities.

-CEE faculty oversee research groups, where they investigate a variety of critical problems related to transportation engineering.
+CEE faculty oversee research groups, where they investigate a variety of critical problems related to hydrology & hydrodynamics engineering.
 Undergraduate and graduate students are encouraged to participate in research.

 - Hydrogeochemistry Research Group